 - Encourage Support

 You would see a doctor if you had a broken arm.
 Your brain is no different.
 Seeking support is a sign of strength.
 However, it can be hard to ‘’admit’’ you may need professional help.
 You may offer to go with them to their first appointment.
-Consider what support they feel would help, they may like someone to talk to more such as a counsellor or it may be they would like some community support that the GP can signpost them to or may also be found on platforms such as Hub of Hope.
+Consider what support they feel would help and perhaps ask them to write it down as saying it out loud may be difficult to do.
+They may like someone to talk to more such as a counsellor or it may be they would like some community support that the GP can signpost them to or may also be found on platforms such as Hub of Hope.

 - Visit Sean’s Place